The who, what, when, where, and why of the GDPR for developers

 What data are we talking about?

 Next, let’s cover the specific data the GDPR applies to.
 With thousands of possible data points that can be collected, what data is included and excluded?
 Traditionally, companies built security around explicit user data like name, address, phone number, and credit card numbers.
-The GDPR defines a much wider scope encompassing any information related to a natural person (a ‘data subject’) that can be used to directly or indirectly identify the person.
+The GDPR defines a much wider scope encompassing any information related to a natural person (a ‘data subject’).
 It can be anything from a name, a photo, an email address, social network identities or posts, bank details, medical information, or a computer IP address.
-If you can connect it back to a person, it’s covered.
+If it is related to a person, it’s covered.
+From the GDPR website:

 Obviously this creates challenges—the first reason to collect data is to tailor a user’s experience based on their preferences and behavior.
 In modern applications it is common practice to create a marketing profile based on viewing, interaction and purchase history.
 It is less common to ensure that all that collected data can be completely disconnected from their real-life identity.
 In fact, the overzealous collection and overuse of personal data is what prompted privacy concerns with consumers worldwide.